patrickbrett/xtJSON/README.md

 ## About

 This project is the natural extension of [JSON Parser](https://github.com/patrickbrett/json-parser), which aims for feature parity with the `JSON.parse` command.
+The first project was built to understand how parsers work, whereas this project was built to extend on that knowledge and see how far JSON as a format can be pushed.

 xtJSON allows for some pretty expressive and flexible constructs: